yiakwy/Onsite-Blackboard-Code-Interview/apollo/cpp/src/modules/solutions/Roborock Shanghai Software Team.md

 #### Find a given value in an integral map

 ```
 Integral map is defined as a matrix I(x,y) with monotonic increasing row and column, i.e.

-Fig. Illustration of an integral map
+[See <Roborock Shanghai Software Team.doc>]Fig. Illustration of an integral map

 Prob.1 Develop a less complex algorithm compared with global search, to find a designated value v in the map.
 (Codes) (10 points)